-Pinecrest Peak Trail is a 11.1 mile loop trail located near Pinecrest, CA that features a lake.
+Pinecrest Peak Trail is a 11.1 mile loop trail located near Pinecrest, California that features a lake.
 The trail is rated as moderate and primarily used for hiking.

 This trail was beautiful!
 Based on my GPS, it's 12 miles and elevation change was about 2800 feet.
 Great views around the lake and at the peak.
 I would have given 5 stars if it wasn't for the wasp that tried to kill me!

 Awesome hike.
 Loved the view all around the lake.
 Its fun to just get out enjoy the view and the fresh mountain air.
 Would deffently recommend it to people to give it a try.

 Hi I made it to the peak from the the lake parking area.
 On the return I finished the loop around the lake and the entire walk was a little over 12 miles.